ChampagneA7/Easy/README.en.md

-# 🍔🍟📱💻 St. Regis Takeaway
+# 🍔🍟📱💻   Easy Catering

 ### 1. Project introduction
-St. Regis Food Delivery is a software product specially customized for catering enterprises (restaurants, hotels), including two parts: the system management background and the mobile terminal application.
+Easy Catering is a software product specially customized for catering enterprises (restaurants, hotels), including two parts: the system management background and the mobile terminal application.
 The system management background is mainly provided for internal employees of catering companies, and can manage and maintain restaurant categories, dishes, set meals, orders, employees, etc. Mobile applications are mainly provided to consumers, who can browse dishes online, add shopping carts, place orders, etc.

 - Background management: http://localhost:8080/backend/index.html